Praed Street: In literature and film

 Solar Pons, a pastiche of Sherlock Holmes created by August Derleth, had his home at 7B Praed Street.

 American poet Richard Hugo wrote the poem "Walking Praed Street", which first appeared in his book of poems, The Lady in Kicking Horse Reservoir.
 The poem's first two lines are said to be two of the greatest American lines ever written: "I've walked this street in far too many towns./ The weather, briefly: in Salerno, rain."

-Praed Street appeared in the political thriller novel House of Cards, and subsequently in its television adaptation, as an accommodation address set up by main protagonist Francis Urquhart as part of a plot to force the resignation of the sitting Prime Minister.
+Praed Street appeared in the political thriller novel House of Cards, and subsequently in its television adaptation, as an accommodation address set up by main protagonist Francis Urquhart as part of a plot to force the resignation of the sitting prime minister.

 Praed Street is the setting for the 1928 novel The Murders in Praed Street by John Rhode.

 Praed Street is mentioned in Ira Levin's Rosemary's Baby.
 Somebody compares a house there with the house (Bramford in New York) where the protagonists live: "There was a house in London, on Praed Street, in which five separate brutal murders took place within sixty years."

+In The Looking-Glass War by John le Carré a handful of old men hovered between pornography shops and the pimps on the corner (chapter thirteen).

 In The Dark Labyrinth by Lawrence Durrell, a character complains he 'could not be carried away by fairy tales of the Second Coming written in this Praed Street vein' (chapter three).